Electronic Register of Cancer Patients of the Republic of Kazakhstan

 For the bidding process, a system prototype was built using ASP.NET technology.
 However, the actual experience of developing the prototype revealed that up to 80% of the time was spent on low-level tasks, such as developing screens, components, and filters and loading data, instead of developing the business logic.
 In the commercial version of the system, this would have caused significant budget overruns and possible violations of the bidding terms and conditions, which limited the time of project development and data refinement to one year.

-Upon further analysis of available technologies, the initial decision to use ASP.NET was withdrawn; instead, development of the commercial system would be based on Haulmont’s CUBA platform.
+Upon further analysis of available technologies, the initial decision to use ASP.NET was withdrawn; instead, development of the commercial system would be based on Haulmont’s CUBA platform (now Jmix).
 The key factors behind this choice included the expansive selection of ready-to-use components required for the project, fast development, and reliable architecture, tested through a series of successful projects.

-Project work commenced in March 2012, and, thanks to CUBA platform, the first project stage was put into productive operation within a month, enabling users to enter and verify data.
+Project work commenced in March 2012, and, thanks to CUBA platform (now Jmix), the first project stage was put into productive operation within a month, enabling users to enter and verify data.

 Other system functions were subsequently implemented: keeping a patient history, documenting the diagnostics and treatment etc., and one of the key project requirements – synchronization with the database of all individuals in the Republic of Kazakhstan.
 The next stage involved building an expert module based on available data to help medical workers diagnose patients by checking the patient history data.
 This project phase took five months, and the module was put into productive operation in August 2012.